-The bill amends Section 41-3-205 of the Montana Code Annotated (MCA) to expand the access of legislators to child abuse and neglect investigation records.
-Specifically, it stipulates that access to these records must now include drug testing results conducted by the department, both in the field and in a laboratory.
+The bill amends Section 41-3-205 of the Montana Code Annotated to expand the access of legislators to child abuse and neglect investigation records.
+Specifically, it stipulates that access to these records must now include drug testing results held by the department, which encompasses testing conducted both in the field and in a laboratory.
 This change aims to enhance the ability of legislators to review and assess the effectiveness of laws protecting children from abuse and neglect.

 SB0248_1(1): 41-3-205